-Whether you are suffering from clinical depression or just feeling depressed because of ALS, we are here to help.
+Whether you’re suffering from clinical depression or just feeling depressed because of ALS, we’re here to help.

-ALS Association chapters offer support groups throughout the country, where you can meet with other people with ALS, caregivers, or family members.
+The ALS Association chapters offer support groups throughout the country, where you can meet other people living with ALS, caregivers or family members.
 To find the support group nearest you, click here.

 For many people living with ALS, realizing that they still have a purpose and a contribution to make to the world helps them feel less depressed.
 Whether it’s investing in relationships, mentoring, expressing your creativity or whatever you feel inspired to do, such activities can help you lead a fulfilling life.

 The important thing to remember is that you don’t have to be depressed.
 After the initial shock and adjustment period of an ALS diagnosis, most people living with ALS don’t suffer from depression.
 For those who do, treatment is available.